Why is my Insurance Agent Selling me an Umbrella?August 5, 2016

 If you carry a $250,000 per person bodily injury liability limit on your auto policy, you may be grossly under-insured in the unfortunate event your child causes an accident resulting in severe bodily injury or death.
 An umbrella liability policy can both protect your family and its assets and also fulfill the moral obligation that is often felt by the responsible driver after an accident occurs.
 Imagine having to tell a family that your auto policy is insufficient to pay for their child’s medical bills associated with an accident caused by your child.
 An Umbrella Liability Policy can help you avoid that scenario.

+There are many reasons why you need umbrella liability insurance.
 Protecting yourself, your family, or your business with an Umbrella Liability policy is becoming more and more necessary.
 Litigation continues to increase and settlement amounts and court judgments continue to rise with it.
 The last thing you may want to discuss is the necessity of another insurance policy; however, taking an active role in the analysis of your possible loss exposures and the protection of your assets, wealth, and income stream is imperative.

 Discuss your options for Umbrella Liability coverage with a licensed insurance agent to help facilitate making an educated decision about your insurance needs.
 Contact or call Ruhl Insurance at (717) 665-2283 or (800) 537-6880 today to get coverage!